Khánh Hòa province: Geography and climate

 Khánh Hòa province has an area of 5,197 sqkm.
 Its geographical coordinates are 108°40’33" to 109°27’55" E and 11°42’50" to 12°52’15" N.

 The provincial coastline spreads from Đại Lãnh Commune to the end of Cam Ranh Bay with 385 km of coastline featuring numerous creek mouths, lagoons, river mouths, and hundreds of islands and islets.
 The province also administers large territorial waters.
 The Spratly Islands are part of the province's Trường Sa District.
 The coastline is indented by several bays, most notably the four bays of Vân Phong Bay, Nha Phu Bay, Nha Trang Bay (Cù Huân) and Cam Ranh Bay, of which Cam Ranh Bay with an area of around 200. sqkm, encompassed by a mountain range, is regarded as one of the three best natural seaports in the world.
 Cam Ranh Bay is strategically important and has been used as a naval base by several major powers throughout history.

 Hòn Đôi Cliff (Mũi Hòn Đôi) on the Hòn Gốm Peninsula in Vạn Ninh District is the easternmost tip of Vietnam's mainland.

 The province is mostly mountainous.
 The highest peak is Vọng Phu Mountain (2051 m) at the border of Đắk Lắk province.
 The only large lowland area is located around Ninh Hòa in the north of the province.
 Partly as a result of this, not much land is available for agriculture.
 87,100. ha or 16.7% of Khánh Hòa's total area are used for farming, one of the lowest shares in the South Central Coast.
 Forests cover more than half of the province's area.

 The province enjoys a mild climate with an average annual temperature of 26.7 °C. There are two distinct seasons: the rainy season lasts from April to December, with the other months being the dry season, except in Nha Trang where the rainy season lasts for just two months.
 The average relative humidity is 80.5%.
 The climate on the summit of Hòn Bà Mountain (located 30 km from Nha Trang) features a climate like that of Đà Lạt and Sa Pa.

 Demographics

 As of 2007, the province had a population of 1.147 million, of which the majority are Kinh or Vietnamese people, the dominant ethnic group in Vietnam.
-Minority groups dwelling in the province are the Cham, Raglai people, the "Overseas Chinese" Hoa people, and the Austroasiatic-speaking Koho people.
+Minority groups dwelling in the province are the Cham, Raglai, the "Overseas Chinese" Hoa people, and the Austroasiatic-speaking Koho people.

 Khánh Hòa had an urban population of 466,500 people or 40.7% of the total in 2007, making it the most urbanized province of the South Central Coast.
 The average population growth per year between 2000 and 2007 was 1.26%, close to the average of the region.
 Growth was particularly strong in urban areas (2.24%).

-Administrative divisions
+Cham villages

+Cham names for Cham villages in Khánh Hòa province are as follows (Sakaya 2014:755-756).